EddieAmaitum/BrainStation_capstone_project/README.md

 The dataset used was quite large and relatively clean.
 I spend a good time on feature transformations in preparing the data for modeling.

 I built 7 models in total.
-The based performing model was LightGBM with hyper parameter tuning.
+The best performing model was LightGBM with hyper parameter tuning.

-I used mean absolute error to evaluate model performance.
+I used mean absolute error to evaluate model performance (the magnitude of difference between the prediction of an observation and the true value of that observation).
 See model performance below:

 | Model                           | Mean Absolute Error (MAE) | Notes                                   |
 |---------------------------------|---------------------------|-----------------------------------------|